JJ/hoborg/text/text.md

 My main concern in New Orleans was to keep an eye on Manuel, just in case these capitalist pigs wanted to lay their hands on it and keep for them.
-So I mostly missed what I am about to tell you.
+That is why I stayed at the circus all the time and I mostly missed what I am about to tell you.
 But is as true as it gets, since I knew it from a first hand account.
 Where was I?
 You know, here and there, doing stuff, busying myself.